 Team Building and Leadership Expertise is a challenge to define and understand.
 It seems that everyone is a thought leader and that all the noise and ideas are equal and useful.

 I am guilty of pushing lots of noise out into the organization, team, and leadership development field.

-While I try to ensure that what I share is evidence based, current, and does as little harm as possible to the people who listen, the accountability and authority of a consultant, advisor, or expert are necessary for those that are on the receiving end of the advice to know.
+While I try to ensure that what I share is evidence-based, current, and does as little harm as possible to the people who listen, the accountability and authority of a consultant, advisor, or expert are necessary for those on the receiving end of the advice to know.

 Consulting executives on the areas of my expertise (organization design and team development), we spend time upfront discussing with the executive team and those that I support what their, my, and our shared authority and accountability is.